poempelfox/foxtemp2024/README.md

 or shorter than the roundabout 5 years that FoxTemp2016 managed.

+### Revision 1

+Revision 1 has the following main changes compared to Rev. 0:
+* XTAL1 was dropped, the internal oscillator of the AVR is good enough as we do not do anything timing-critical.
+* The battery holder was changed from one attached with wires to one that is soldered onto the bottom of the board.
+Due to this, the outline of the PCB and the placement of components was changed completely, so that it now fits above the battery holder well.
+  There is just a small part of the PCB protruding over the battery holder, not because more space was needed, but because the ISP connectors need space on the bottom of the PCB - and there is none where the battery holder is tightly clinging to the bottom of the PCB
+* added alternative TagConnect ISP connector
+* The boost converter was changed from a LTC3525 to a MAX17224.
+This should be more efficient and thus increase battery life.

 ## Firmware

 The way this was designed, the FoxTemp2022 firmware